SpillaneMakes/obj-mesh-voxel-visualizer/README.md

 ## Usage
 **Dependencies**
 - NumPy is the only package dependency for the main python script.
-- Additional dependencies listed in `requirements.txt` support the analysis done in the jupyter notebook.
+- Additional dependencies listed in `requirements.txt` support the analysis completed in the jupyter notebook.

 **Example Script Commands**